ldisgod/Tools/review_data/SFT数据检查与修改labelstudio配置.md

                 maxSubmissions="1" required="true"
                 requiredMessage="You must provide the response to the instruction" placeholder="Type your answer here..."
-                rows="40"
+                rows="200"
       />
     </View>
   </View>
 </View>

 <!-- {"data" : {
-  "instruction": "Some instruction text 一些说明文字", "output": "Some output text"
+  "instruction": "Some instruction text",
+  "output": "Some output text"
 }} -->